coffee-cup/uvic-csc460/website/src/project2/testing.md

 int compare_trace(uint8_t arr[]);
 ```

 Internally, the trace is represented as a `static uint8_t` array of size `256`.
 When using this library, the trace is initially cleared of its contents.
 Then throughout execution of the program or RTOS, 8 bit pieces of data, such as `char`'s, can be added to the end of the trace.
 Upon OS abortion or termination, the trace can be printed and examined.
-The `compare_trace` is used to compare the internal trace to another array.
+The `compare_trace` function is used to compare the internal trace to another array.
 This is useful when doing automated testing.

 ### Task Trace Tests